slowernews/hamster-system/README.md

 ---
 ### How to navigate through your documents:

-- you only need two *permanent* desktop shortcuts to navigate through your documents:
+- you only need one *permanent* desktop shortcuts to navigate through your documents:

         Shortcut to INBOX folder
-        Shortcut to CURRENT folder

         A shortcut to archive is not needed, only dormant projects are there.